csp-jt/docs/index.md

 The above response shows an example of a Company Master that doens't exist yet in the JobTrack database.
 This is indicated by the `"new": true` attribute and the `id` attribute containing "glassdoor-id-".

-A Company Master that exists in the JobTrack database is represented as follows.:
+A Company Master that exists in the JobTrack database is represented as follows:

 ```json
 {